2025 Advent Season – Spiritual Opportunities & Schedules

 FREE Gift for all families!
 Don’t forget to pick up this great devotional!

-Advent EVENING OF PRAYER AND FELLOWSHIP
+Advent EVENING OF REFLECTION

 Click below to register online!